 The library user must choose a 4 to 10-character password/pin number in person at the circulation desk.
 The staff member inputs the password/pin number on their record.
 The library user may request to personally input this pin/password at the circulation desk.
 Library users can change the password/pin number in person, with their library card, at the circulation or reference desk or they can change it online from their account.
 The library card barcode number and a pin/password are mandatory to use the public computer workstations.

 A child under 16 must have a parent or guardian present in order to be issued a password.
 At age 16, children may be issued their own passwords.

 Library users are required to bring their library card or proper identification in order to have borrowing privileges.

-A. Regular Loan Periods
+Regular Loan Periods